Everspace/ludobrew-exalted-3e/homebrew/ex3/Splats/Second Sunrise/Charms/Larceny/Scoundrel/e1 - Impossibly Blameless Being.md

 cost: 5m 1wp
 essence: 1
 name: Impossibly Blamesless Being
+shortDescription: Tell the guards that you're just taking the diamond to be cleaned
 rating: 2
 splat: Second Sunrise
 trait: Larceny
 tree: Scoundrel
+tags:
+  - Social
+  - Persuade
 ---

 The Scoundrel easily dissuades people from seeing the dirt behind their deeds.